mccoyJosh/ClassInfo/SDEV120/M03/Day2/1_logic_gates_intro.md

 > For our sake, this means that an AND gate will result in 1 only if both inputs are 1, and 0 otherwise

+> NOTICE THIS IS VERY SIMILAR TO MULTIPLICATION FOR MATH

 **AND is represented in many ways:**
 - conjunction
 - ^